Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ### Astronaut Selection

+Next, let's explore what the path to becoming an astronaut looks like.
+To do so, I used a Sankey diagram to show this flow.

 {% include nasa_sankey.html %}

 - The current pool of astronauts is close to split between military and civilian backgrounds evenly.
 - The military path to NASA is dominated by __188 men__, but there are __13 women__ who have become astronauts from our armed services.

+Those 13 women service members are:

 ```
 [['Collins, Eileen M. ', 1990],